casper-network/docs-archive/node-operator/bonding.rst

 --------------------

 The most secure way to send a bonding transaction is to compile the contract and send the request to the network.
-Because the transaction authorizes the bonding purse to be locked into the auction contract, it's really important to compile the contract yourself.
+Because the transaction authorizes the token to be locked into the auction contract, it's really important to compile the contract yourself.
 Here are the steps to do this: